flipperdevices/flipperzero-firmware/documentation/file_formats/SubGhzFileFormats.md

 A `.sub` files consist of 3 parts:

 - **header**: contains file type, version, and frequency;
-- **preset information**: preset type and, in case of custom preset, transceiver configuration data;
+- **preset information**: preset type and, in case of a custom preset, transceiver configuration data;
 - **protocol and its data**: contains protocol name and its specific data, such as key, bit length, etc., or RAW data.

 Flipper's SubGhz subsystem uses presets to configure radio transceiver.
 Presets are used to configure modulation, bandwidth, filters, etc. There are several presets available in stock firmware, and there is a way to create custom presets.
 See [SubGhz Presets](#adding-a-custom-preset) for more details.